Ussurisky

 Visitor Facilities And Travel

-Located 130 kilometers north of Vladivostok.
-Road access.
+Located approximately 50 kilometers northeast of Vladivostok in Shkotovsky District.
+[1] Road access.
 Restricted as zapovednik but educational programs available.
-Best visiting May-October.
+Best visiting May–October.

 Conservation And Sustainability

 Habitat connectivity for tigers moving through the landscape.
 Preventing illegal logging and ginseng collection.
-The reserve relatively small size limits ecological self-sufficiency.
+The reserve's relatively small size limits ecological self-sufficiency.
 Buffer zone management critical.

 Visitor Ratings